simooooone/gatsby-starter-netlify-cms/src/pages/about/index.md

 ### Multiple directions

 > I linke software development, but I landed to sysadmin hobby.
 My Raspberry PI 3 B+ - DietPi'd works like a charm.
 Got to find the path to make it works without any effort.
 I like domotic and I'm trying to setup my house to automatically do things.
 My motto is "setup and forget".

-### Direct sourcing

-> Direct trade is a form of sourcing practiced by some coffee roasters.
-Advocates of direct trade practices promote direct communication and price negotiation between buyer and farmer, along with systems that encourage and incentivize quality.

-### Reinvest profits

-> We want to truly empower the communities that bring amazing coffee to you.
-That’s why we reinvest 20% of our profits into farms, local businesses and schools everywhere our coffee is grown.
-You can see the communities grow and learn more about coffee farming on our blog.